-Further Behaviours: Hairpins and Determinism
+3.3 Further Behaviours: Hairpins and Determinism

-It would be good if NAT behaviour remained that simple.
-However, it does not, and some further tests on NATs reveal further differences in various NAT implementations [16].
+It would be good that NAT behaviour remained that simple.
+However, this is not the case, as some further tests on NATs reveal further differences in various NAT implementations [draft-jennings-midcom-stunresults].

-The first area of difference is whether the NAT supports the so-called hairpin operation, where a local host directs a packet to the public address and port of an already mapped local host, or even to its own mapped address and port.
-If successful, then the NAT supports hairpin operation, where the NAT bindings, when created, are available to either side of the NAT.
-(Refer to Figure 10.)
+The first area of difference is whether the NAT supports the so-called "hairpin" operation, where a local host directs a packet to the public address and port of an already mapped local host, or even to its own mapped address and port.
+If successful then the NAT supports hairpin operation, where the NAT bindings, once created, are available to either side of the NAT.

-Furthermore, the NAT may generate a binding for this operation-or not-thereby presenting the hairpin packet with an external address and port, indicating that an outbound binding has been performed in conjunction with the inbound binding, or with an internal address and port, indicating that only an inbound binding is being performed.
+Furthermore, the NAT may generate a binding for this operation, or not, thereby presenting the hairpin packet with an external address and port, indicating that an outbound binding has been performed in conjunction with the inbound binding, or with an internal address and port, indicating that only an inbound binding is being performed.